 Immediately before the aforementioned Fae war, Harry explained to the Gatekeeper (the most enigmatic of the Senior Councilors) that the job wasn't finished, so he (Harry) was going to go into the fight.
 This after he very nearly died multiple times trying to unravel the mystery of the week that led to his actions which caused said war.

-After that incident, Harry has dueled and killed a Red Court Noble, who was only marginally below a living demi-god.
-Shortly afterward he kills said Red Court Noble's father, who, by the way, is the ''freaking Red King himself.
+Come Changes, and Harry has dueled and killed a Red Court Noble, who was only marginally below a living demi-god.
+Shortly afterward he kills said Red Court Noble's father, who, by the way, is the freaking Red King himself.
 All after his home was burned, his office detonated, his car crushed, and all the while his daughter was in Red Court hands.